NikiJD/guidedreadingCB/pages/about.md

 # Look in _includes/feature for options to add features to the page
 ---

-{% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About the Collection Builder CDM Skin;About the About Page" %}

 ## About the Collection Builder CDM Skin

 This demo collection features items from the University of Idaho Library's [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/), and is build using [CollectionBuilder-CONTENTdm](https://github.com/CollectionBuilder/collectionbuilder-contentdm).